Melanesian mythology

 Dancers representing ghosts and spirits wear masks made of a tapa-covered light bamboo frame with an ankle-length fringe.
 Elema tribe, Gulf of Papua, Papua New Guinea (Peabody Museum, Cambridge, MA.)

 Some people in Tanna (Vanuatu) consider Prince Philip to be divine.

 Melanesian mythology refers to the folklore, myths, and religions of Melanesia, a region in Southwest Oceania that encompasses the archipelagos of New Guinea (including Indonesian New Guinea and Papua New Guinea), the Torres Strait Islands, Solomon Islands, Vanuatu, New Caledonia and Fiji.
 The various mythologies consist primarily of the traditions of oral literature in the different populations of Melanesia.
 More recent aspects include the cargo cults born in the 20th century during the Pacific War.

 The Mythology of All Races (1916)

 In 1916 Roland Burrage Dixon wrote an early account of Melanesian mythology in The Mythology of All Races.
 Dixon's compilation reflects beliefs by some Western observers of the time in the existence of a mythology at the scale of Melanesia as a whole.
 It was then accepted practice to blend together mythological traditions from different regions of the South Pacific as if they were examples of a single "Melanesian" culture.
-Modern scholars critique this approach as over-simplification, preferring to present each local tradition separately and suggest possible links more carefully.
+Modern scholars such as Hilary Howes, Tristen Jones and Matthew Spriggs, critique this approach as over-simplification, preferring to present each local tradition separately and suggest possible links more carefully.